 Before starting, you also want to start pre-heating your oven.
 I bake my shells in two different ovens, a small counter top oven, and a large electric regular kitchen oven (not convection).
 I pre-heat my large oven to 310ºF for 60 to 90 minutes, this helps with temperature fluctuations.
 I pre-heat the countertop oven for 30 to 45 minutes.

 Gather all the ingredients you’ll need.
 Weigh the sugars, almond flour, egg whites, and egg white powder (if using).

-After weighing the ingredients, sift the almond flour and powdered sugar together.
+After weighing the ingredients, sift the almond flour and powdered sugar together using a fine mesh sieve (you can find the fine mesh sieve I use here in the Macarons Tools post).
 And set it aside.

 There shouldn’t be more than 1 to 2 tablespoons leftover of dry ingredients in the whisk.
 If there is too much left in the sifter, it means your almond flour isn’t fine enough for macarons.

 I weigh my dry ingredients before sifting, because I never have more than what’s shown on the picture below left in the sifter.
 However, if you do, you might want to consider weighing the ingredients after sifting.
 Also, please consider just finding a different brand of flour altogether, because if the almond flour is too coarse, the shells will be bumpy or shaggy looking.

 My favorite brand is Blue Diamond Almond Flour.
 It’s dry and finely sifted.
 I used Bob’s Red Mill in the past, but it became too coarse and almost kind of humid for me, every time I got it it would leave a lot of flour back in the sifter, and the flour would feel moist as well, which is also not a good thing.

 Which leads to the next question I usually get: Can I process the flour in the food processor to make it finer?